mercurywave/wingra/README.md

     customers : set.$ToList()
 ```
 ### Syntax Features
+- Static resolution with $ can be verified at dev-time
 - Succinct lambda expression syntax with \` \`
 - Multiple named output parameters from functions
 - Structural safety with async functions and error handling